Getting started

 Working with the tuple history

 BBoxDB can store a history for each tuple.
 The history stores a certain amount of old values for each tuple.
 To use this function, the corresponding table must be allowed to contain duplicates for keys.
 To prevent the tables from becoming infinitely large, BBoxDB can automatically delete old tuples.
-This is done, when more then a certain amount of versions for a key contained in the table or then the tuples become older than a certain amount of time (time to live).
+This is done when more than a certain amount of versions for a key are contained in the table or then the tuples become older than a certain amount of time (time to live).

 In the following example, a table is created that contains up to three versions for a certain key: